dhiegoduarte/ushaped/README.md

 SPA application developed in MEAN (MongoDB, Express, AngularJS and Node.js).
 I am using agile methodologies and DevOps techniques like TDD (Test Driven Development) and Continuous Deployment.

-Source code was written in portuguese.
+Source code was written in Portuguese.

 Technologies and frameworks used are: